How to Utilize National Novel Writing Month (NaNoWriMo), Even for Your Dissertation!

 Do your research and reading.
 Whether you do this ahead of time or (if you have spare time) during the month, reading about writing large amounts in a short period of time can be helpful, as can books about the general craft of writing.
 Try Write-A-Thon: Write Your Book in 26 Days for a bunch of tips for fast writing.
 This blog post of ours lists some of our favorite books about academic writing.

 Once you’re done NaNoWriMo, whether you’ve written a manuscript for a book or novel or made significant headway with your dissertation, Thesis Editor can help!
 We can provide you with editing and formatting, as well as consultations to help you strengthen your material, make a plan for the next phase of your work, or even go over ways you might change your manuscript or talk through different ideas.
-Contact us today to see how we can be of assistance. < What It's Like to Work With a Ghostwriter Classic Scary Books to Get You in the Halloween Mood >
+Contact us today to see how we can be of assistance. < Self-Care During COVID-19 EndNote: An Introduction >